impactorbitco/handbook-main/content/ims/policies/information-security/Equipment Security Policy.md

   Business Continuity Management System (https://www.notion.so/Business-Continuity-Management-System-1b5d6625c679800480a2c3ef20abba4f?pvs=21)
 Last edited time: 7 October 2025 16:29
-Parent item: Information Systems Acquisition, Development, and Maintenance Policy (Information%20Systems%20Acquisition,%20Development,%20and%20%201e2d6625c67980d4a5d6f48b1dacfcfb.md)
+Parent item: Information Systems Acquisition, Development, and Maintenance Policy
 Status: Not started
 Version Number: 1.1
 weight: 10
 ---

-# Equipment Security Policy

 ## Purpose

 The purpose of this policy is to establish a framework for securing company equipment to prevent unauthorized access, loss, or misuse.
-This policy aligns with the organization's commitment to maintaining information security as part of the ISO/IEC 27001 standards.
+This policy aligns with the organisation's commitment to maintaining information security as part of the ISO/IEC 27001 standards.

 ## Scope